MinesJA/westworld-command-center-react/README.md

 Note on Styling
 ---------------
 The styling is a mix of pre-written CSS and Semantic components.
 Don't worry about it too much.
 As long as you're using the className's and id's we suggest everything should be fine.
-If you have a question about how one of the Semantic components works, search for the component in the Semantic docs for a complete run down of how it works:
+If you have a question about how one of the Semantic components works, search for the component in the Semantic docs for a complete run down:

 [Semantic UI React Docs](https://react.semantic-ui.com/)